Xion/callee/docs/reference/numbers.rst

 .. currentmodule:: callee.numbers

-These matchers allow you to assert on specific numeric types, such as :class:`int`\ s or :class:`float`\ s They are often combined with :ref:`operator matchers <operators>` to formulate constaints on numeric arguments of mocks:
+These matchers allow you to assert on specific numeric types, such as :class:`int`\ s or :class:`float`\ s They are often combined with :doc:`operator matchers <operators>` to formulate constaints on numeric arguments of mocks:

 .. code-block:: python